RozWelch/pureglow/DEPLOY.md

 # DEPLOYMENT PROCESS

 ## To Fork the site
-Locate the repository at this link LINK
+Locate the repository at this link [pure glow Github](https://github.com/RozWelch/pureglow/tree/main)
 * At the top right of the repository, select 'Fork' from the menu
 * A copy of the repository is now created

 ## Cloning the repository
-* Locate the repository at this LINK
+* Locate the repository at this link [pure glow Github](https://github.com/RozWelch/pureglow/tree/main)
 * Under 'Local', there is cloning options: HTTPS, SSH, GitHub CLI.
 Click the prefered cloning option, and then copy the link provided.
 * Open the terminal
 * In the terminal change the current working directory to where you wish to put the cloned directory